HIS Niseko Financial Aid Program

 4. Await Notification

-Notification regarding financial aid will be sent to applicants as soon as possible before the start of the school year.
+Notification regarding financial aid will be sent to all applicants as soon as possible before the start of the school year.